-The Party will subject all donors providing [£7,500] or more to the Party in a calendar year, whether in a single donation or in total donations, to a risk assessment, using the form set out below.
-Where any concerns are identified, the Party will subject donors to the enhanced due diligence procedures set out in its 'Know Your Donor' policy.
+The Party will subject all donors providing [$\pounds 7,500$] or more to the Party in a calendar year, whether in a single donation or in total donations, to a risk assessment, using the form set out below.
+Where any concerns are identified, the Party will subject donors to the enhanced due diligence procedures in its 'Know Your Donor' policy.
 If concerns cannot be resolved to the Party's satisfaction after taking reasonable steps, the Party will reject a donation in accordance with its Donations Policy Statement.

 DONOR RISK NOTES 1.
 Status of donor: 1.1 Has the donor previously donated to the Party or provided any other means of financial support including loans and gifts?
-1.2 Is the donor a politically exposed person?
-1.3 If the donor is a legal entity, have you obtained accurate and verifiable information confirming: 1.3.1 the nature of the donor's business operations?
-1.3.2 the identities of the ultimate beneficial owners, directors and controllers of the entity?
-1.4 Are you aware of media reports or other sources of information suggesting the donor has links to corruption, fraud, money laundering or other forms of economic crime?
+1.2 If the donor is a legal entity, have you obtained accurate and verifiable information confirming: 1.2.1 the nature of the donor's business operations?
+2.2 the identities of the ultimate beneficial owners, directors and controllers of the entity?
+1.3 Are you aware of media reports or other sources of information suggesting the donor has links to corruption, fraud, money laundering or other forms of economic crime?
 It is recommended that an online search for adverse press in relation to the donor is conducted.
-1.5 Are any individuals employed by the legal entity (both in the UK and abroad) subject to a sanctions designation made in any of the 'Five Eyes' countries, the EU or Japan?
-2. Location of donor: 2.1 Does the individual or legal entity have links (business or otherwise) to: 2.1.1 high-risk jurisdictions as set out in Schedule 3ZA of the Money Laundering Regulations 2017 as amended?
+1.4 Are any individuals employed by the legal entity (both in the UK and abroad) subject to a sanctions designation made in any of the 'Five Eyes' countries, the EU or Japan?
+2. Location of donor: 2.1 Does the individual or legal entity have links (business or otherwise) to: 2.1.1 high-risk jurisdictions as set out in Schedule 3ZA of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, as amended?
 2.1.2 UK Crown Dependencies or Overseas Territories?
 2.1.3 any jurisdiction falling within the commonly understood definition of a "tax haven," "offshore financial centre," "secrecy jurisdiction" or "non-cooperative jurisdiction?"
 2.3.4 any jurisdiction designated as "high-risk" on widely used indexes including Transparency International Corruption Perceptions Index, World Bank Governance Indicators, Trace Bribery Risk Matrix and other similar indexes?

-3. ID &amp; address verification: 3.1 Have you been able to obtain acceptable proof of identification?
+3. ID & address verification: 3.1 Have you been able to obtain acceptable proof of identification?
 3.2 Has the donor been cooperative with requests for documents?
 3.3 If the donor is a legal entity, have you been able to obtain up to date information on its beneficial ownership by an independent regulated professional in the UK?
-4. Financial profile of donor: 4.1 Does the donor's stated source of wealth/source of funds justify the size of the donation?
-5. Politically exposed persons: 5.1 Is there information in the public domain from a reputable source indicating the donor or individual connected with a legal entity proposing a donation is a politically exposed person?
+4. Financial profile of donor:4.1 Does the donor's stated source of wealth/source of funds justify the size of the donation?
+5. Politically exposed persons: 5.1 Is the donor a politically exposed person?
+5.2 Does the donor have any close family members or business associates who are politically exposed persons?
+It is recommended that an online search is conducted for reputable sources.